The Widom line in the Ising model on a decorated bilayer lattice: Introduction

 A Widom line was first discussed in the context of the phase diagram of water in Ref.~\cite{xu2005relation}.
 Here, the Widom line extends from the critical end-point of the liquid-gas transition and is (loosely) defined as the maximum (peak) of the specific heat capacity.
 In the supercritical fluid, the liquid and gas are the same phase, meaning no singular thermodynamics occur.
 However, close to the critical end-point, these peaks can become very narrow as they do indeed become singular across the first order phase transition on the other side \cite{mcmillan2010going,franzese2007widom,luo2014behavior}.
 The concept of the Widom line has since been extended beyond the liquid-gas transition, as studied by Widom, to the extension of \textit{any} first order line beyond its end-point.
 Examples include the Mott transition in the Hubbard model \cite{sordi2012pseudogap,fournier2025frenkel}, the quantum chromodynamics phase diagram \cite{sordi2024introducing}, and Fock-space properties of the extended Aubry-André-Harper chain \cite{roy2025many}.

 In the context of this work, the Widom line manifests itself as a peak in the specific heat which becomes increasingly sharp as one approaches the bi-critical point.
 This necessitates a study of the thermodynamics of the model.
 In one-dimensional models, the thermodynamics can readily be obtained through the transfer matrix method, which permits painless analytical calculation of the partition function.
 Conversely, in two dimensions, exact analytical calculation is not usually possible.
 One exception is the single layer (square lattice) Ising model which is integrable \cite{onsager1944crystal}.
 In \Cref{sec_thermo}, we devise an approximation scheme around this single layer which allows us to study the thermodynamics (entropy and specific heat) of the decorated bilayer.
-There is a sharp, finite peak in the specific heat in these thermodynamics, corresponding to the Widom line.
+There is a sharp, finite peak in the specific heat in these thermodynamics, corresponding to crossing the Widom line.
 This is reminiscent of the pseudo-transition seen in one-dimensional models.
-We therefore reinterpret the previously discussed pseudo-transitions as Widom lines with the rest of the phase diagram suppressed due to the low dimensionality.
-This is discussed in \Cref{sec_widom}, and not only unifies the physics between the one-dimensional pseudo-transitions and the present two-dimensional model, but sheds new light onto the origins of these phenomena.
+Drawing this parallel between the two allows us to offer a novel, alternative interpretation of the previously discussed pseudo-transitions as Widom lines, with the rest of the phase diagram suppressed due to the low dimensionality.
+This is discussed in \Cref{sec_widom}.
+We also find that this interpretation agrees with the existing conjecture of Ref.~\cite{rojas2020conjecture} for the existence of pseudo-transitions.
+This provides an additional, physical insight into the origins of these phenomena.